Bryan Edwards Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Season Stats

-- Edwards has 30 receptions (on 54 targets) for 508 yards and three touchdowns, averaging 31.8 yards per game.
+- Edwards has totaled 508 receiving yards (31.8 per game) and three touchdowns, reeling in 30 passes on 54 targets.

-- Edwards has been the target of 54 of his team's 591 passing attempts this season, or 9.1% of the target share.
+- Edwards has been the target of 9.1% (54 total) of his team's 591 passing attempts this season.

 - With seven targets in the red zone this season, Edwards has been on the receiving end of 10.1% of his team's 69 red zone pass attempts.